 SOS Children's Village Kavre opened in 1997 near the small towns of Panauti and Banepa, a short drive from Kathmandu.
 An SOS School teaches children at primary and secondary level, as well as offering nursery care to younger children.
 A social centre allows us to provide support to fragile families from the local area.

 In 2003, we opened a Village in Bharatpur, the district capital of Chitwan District in central Nepal.
 A nursery and a combined SOS Primary and Secondary School provide education to many hundreds of children.
 There is also an SOS Social Centre which provides daycare and medical support to many local families.

 Our most recent Nepalese Village opened in the west of the country in March 2010.
 SOS Lumbini is a growing community which currently has the capacity to provide a new home to 150 children.
-A nursery provides daycare to small children, helping alleviate some of the pressures of parenthood from local mothers, enabling them to work during the day in order to support their families.
-To complement this, we work with fragile families from the local community by offering guidance and support to help them overcome the hardships driving them apart.
-Back at the Village, we host a range of activities from sports tournaments to folk music and traditional celebrations.
+At the Village, we host a range of activities from sports tournaments to folk music and traditional celebrations.
 The "Lumbini Child Club" is run by the children themselves and works towards the welfare of children from the Village and beyond.